 As many states grapple with how to manage this risk and the need for verification, a few states are taking steps.
 Virginia took the largest step in protecting their cybersecurity with the creation of CyberVirginia, an agency similar in nature to FedRAMP.
 Other states, such as Tennessee and Texas, have contracted with 3PAOs to verify NIST compliance of certain cloud providers.
 How states will verify vendor compliance with NIST standards is the question of the day.

-Considerations for State & Local Government
+Considerations for State and Local Government

 1. States’ Cyber Risk Increases with Each Unverified Cloud Award.